This consultation is now closed

 In brief it currently prohibits the following activities in the specified areas:

 - Anti-Social Behaviour.

-When PSPOs are varied, extended or discharged, there is a statutory requirement regarding publishing or publicising this and we are required to undertake a further consultation process.
+When PSPOs are varied, extended, or discharged, there is a statutory requirement regarding publishing or publicising this and the Council are required to undertake a further consultation process.

 It is now necessary to engage in an open and public consultation to give the users of the public space the opportunity to comment on whether the proposed restrictions are appropriate, proportionate, or needed at all.